-Ms. Erkan joined the Board in March 2022.
-She was identified and recommended to the Directors and Governance Committee by a search firm retained by the Committee.
-In addition to identifying and providing information on a number of potential director candidates during the process, the search firm reviewed and provided information about Ms. Erkan for review by the Committee and the Board.
+Ms. Hartmann and Mr. Young joined the Board in March 2023.
+They were identified and recommended to the Directors and Governance Committee by a search firm retained by the Committee.
+In addition to identifying and providing information on a number of potential director candidates during the process, the search firm reviewed and provided information about Ms. Hartmann and Mr. Young for review by the Committee and the Board.

-Additionally, in accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that Mr. Oken will not stand for re-election at the May 2022 annual meeting.
+Additionally, in accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that R. David Yost will not stand for re-election at the May 2023 annual meeting.